latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Cash assistance and grants are offered from TANF.
-This is the main federal government and state of Ohio public program.
-It is the name of the source that that funds many of the cash and general assistance programs that are available across Hamilton County Ohio and Cincinnati.
+Cash assistance is offered from Ohio Works First, the state’s and Hamilton County version of TANF.
+It is the name of the benefit that provide government money to very-low income families (or single parents) in Hamilton County Ohio and Cincinnati.
 The county can provide limited dollars for a monthly payment through direct deposit or the EPPIC debit card.
-Financial aid is offered to low-income families with minor children at home.

-Food assistance/stamps is a monthly cash voucher and benefit that is given to low income families and individuals.
-The government support can help people buy the healthy groceries they need for their household Benefits from the SNAP food stamp program are sent to beneficiaries using a plastic debit card called the Ohio Direction Card.
+Food assistance (SNAP food stamps) is a monthly benefit that is given to low income families and single adults as well as qualified.
+The government support can help people buy the healthy groceries they need for their household.
+Benefits from the SNAP food stamp program are sent to beneficiaries using a plastic debit card called the Ohio Direction Card.
 Families can buy groceries at supermarkets, grocery stores, and other retailers across Cincinnati and Hamilton County.

-Medical bill assistance is offered from Medicaid.
+Medical bill assistance, from government insurance, is offered from Medicaid.
 This is a federally and state of Ohio funded health care insurance coverage program.
-There are two main parts of the program, and they are Covered Families and Children (CF&C) as well as Aged, Blind, and Disabled (ABD).
+There are two main parts of the program, and they are CHIP - Covered Families and Children (CF&C) as well as Aged, Blind, and Disabled (ABD).
 HCJFS oversees Medicaid in the county, and they provide health care coverage to pregnant women, low income-eligible parents and their children up to age 21, preventive and treatment services up to age 21, and older adults.

-The Hamilton County Job and Family Services operates this employment program in partnership with Southwest Ohio Workforce Investment Board, City of Cincinnati, and the Hamilton County government.
-They also rely on the federal government and the Workforce Investment Act grant program, including Dislocated Worker and Youth assistance programs.
+• The Hamilton County Job and Family Services operates this employment program in partnership with Southwest Ohio Workforce Investment Board, City of Cincinnati, and the Hamilton County government.
+They also rely on the Workforce Innovation and Opportunity Act grant program, including Dislocated Worker and Youth assistance programs.

-Some of the services offered include Job postings, Outplacement assistance, Skills assessment, On-the-Job Training (OJT), and Layoff aversion consulting.
+• Some of the services offered include information on the latest job postings.
+Hamilton County residents can also benefit from outplacement assistance, Skills assessment, On-the-Job Training (OJT), and Layoff aversion consulting.
 Other employment support will also be given to the underemployed in Hamilton County Ohio.

 By Jon McNamara